-Pre-Algebra 7A
+Pre-Algebra 7A Course: 972AY

 This course covers the 8th grade math Standards of Learning curriculum, including content that reviews and extends the concepts and skills learned in previous grades and new content that prepares students for more abstract concepts in algebra.
 Appropriate technologies such as calculators, videos, and computers will also be utilized.
 There are selection factors for considering placement of students into this advanced-level class which can be found in the recommended instructional sequences section.
-Near the end of the school year, students will take the 8th grade math SOL test.
+Students will take the 8th grade math SOL test.

-Advanced Algebra I
+Advanced Algebra I Course: 2387Y